traject/traject/doc/settings.md

 * `log.batch_size.severity`: If `log.batch_size` is set, what logger severity level to log to.
 Default "INFO", set to "DEBUG" etc if desired.

+* 'logger': Ignore all the other logger settings, just pass a `Logger` compatible logger instance in directly.